darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 - If no region is specified, the bucket will be created in the default location (usually `us-central1`)
 - Make sure your service account has the necessary Storage permissions
 - Bucket creation is an idempotent operation - if the bucket already exists, the command will succeed
+- The `--list-buckets` command shows bucket names, locations, and location types for all buckets in your project